 - Feel the Pressure: Stress and Intrinsic Motivation in Collegiate Swimmers

-The purpose of this study is to determine if there is a correlation between stress and motivation in college level swim athletes.
+The purpose of this study is to determine if there is a correlation between stress and motivation in college-level swim athletes.
 As a college athlete, motivation is a driving factor in wanting to compete at such a high level.
 However, as the stakes increase this motivation has the potential to turn into pressure and stress.
-Academic stress is an additional factor that student athletes must handle on top of their athletic lives.
+Academic stress is an additional factor that student-athletes must handle on top of their athletic lives.
 Although some argue that athletes are better equipped to deal with the mental struggles of stress, others disagree, as they may not want to use the resources that they have.
 Before the experiment, the following were hypothesized.
 First, changes in internal motivation can predict the same stress throughout the season.
 Second, Stress will peak just before winter break, and third, the relationship with the coach is a factor in motivation and stress during the peak of the swimming season.

-163 people initially enrolled in the study, but only 108 of those were able to be included in the analyzing as they completed the necessary data collection tests.
+163 people initially enrolled in the study, but only 108 of those were able to be included in the analysis as they completed the necessary data collection tests.
 The tests were administered five times, and each contained a section with demographic material, a motivation scale, and a stress scale.
-After the season concluded, analysis did not support that motivation could predict stress levels, which was the first hypothesis.
+After the season concluded, the analysis did not support that motivation could predict stress levels, which was the first hypothesis.
 The second hypothesis was somewhat supported as “intrinsic motivation changed over the season in a quadratic manner, hitting its lowest point where stress was also at its highest,” (284).
-Although this study did not support the hypotheses, it does lend itself to the importance of continuing to use psychology and different techniques to help athletes and “prevent burnout and increase motivation when needed,” and often overlooked topic among sports (286).
+Although this study did not support the hypotheses, it does lend itself to the importance of continuing to use psychology and different techniques to help athletes and “prevent burnout and increase motivation when needean and often overlooked topic among sports (286).

 - Herbert Simons, Derek Van Rheenen, and Martin Covington,